appodeal/slack_mailer/README.md

 end
 ```

-If you want to send message via Mailer without sidekiq
+If you want to send a message via Mailer without sidekiq
 ```ruby
 class UserMailer < Slack::Mailer